Thank You Messages You’ll Actually Want to Send, for friends and family

 A memorable thank you card or note doesn’t need to be long.
 It just needs to sound sincere, show why you’re grateful, and leave the other person feeling appreciated.

-Use these practical tips to write thank you messages that land well for friends, family, colleagues, customers - in fact, anyone who’s been kind or helpful.
+Use these tips to write thank you messages that land well for friends, family, colleagues, customers - in fact, anyone who’s been kind or helpful.

 1) Use a simple structure